Benzo Detox Treatment

 As an alternative to benzodiazepines, there are non-addictive anxiety medications, medication-assisted treatment (MAT), specific psychotherapies, such as cognitive behavior therapy, emotional freedom techniques, EMDR therapy, and holistic therapies that target anxiety and substance use disorder and help the person regain control of their life and improve their well-being.

 What is Polysubstance Abuse?

-Polysubstance abuse is the consumption of more than one substance at the same time.
-While some drug users have a preferred drug, other users have several drugs they like to take.
+Polysubstance abuse is the consumption of more than one substance simultaneously.
+While some drug users have a preferred drug, others have several drugs they like to take.
 Polysubstance abuse is common, and these drug users are clinically classified as having multiple comorbid substance disorders.
 Benzodiazepine use by drug-abusing individuals consists of using benzodiazepines with other psychoactive drugs (I.e. Xanax and Alcohol, Xanax and Oxycodone, Klonopin, and Xanax, Valium and Alcohol, and Xanax and Tylenol).

 The presence of benzodiazepine polysubstance abuse, anxiety disorder, and substance use disorder, also known as dual diagnosis or co-occurring disorders, or a family history of addiction will significantly affect the type of withdrawal a person will experience and the benzodiazepine addiction treatment course.

 When a person is diagnosed with a mental health disorder such as anxiety and depression and substance use disorder, they are said to have co-occurring disorders.
 Though the disorders can exist separately from one another, when they coexist in the same person, they usually cause the symptoms of both disorders to be intensified.
 It is common for a person with co-occurring disorders to have more severe symptoms than a person with only one of the disorders.